How

 imagined that I would ever go to.
 It’s a

-great fun toy to have and in Beijing it is definitely
+great fun toy to have and in Beijing and it is definitely

-Chang Jiang 750 heaven, so a thanks to all the
+a Chang Jiang 750 heaven.
+I want to thank all the

 guys that has made owning a Chang Jiang 750 part